tsawler/concurrency-dining-philosophers-full/readme.md

 # Concurrency in Go: The Dining Philosophers problem

-This version of the program produces virtually no output.
-The test runs one million times, so takes a bit to finish.
+This version of the program is a more complete solution to the original problem, with a mutex for every fork on the table.

-Download or clone this repository, and run the test with race turned on

-`go test -race .`